 NOTE 6: In this Release of the specification, only the UE connected to the 5GS is authenticated, not the devices behind such UE

-NOTE 7: 5GS does not support the scenario where a MAC address is permanently used on more than one PDU Session for the same DNN and S-NSSAI.
+NOTE 7: 5GS does not support the scenario where a MAC address or if VLAN applies a (MAC address, VLAN) combination is used on more than one PDU Session for the same DNN and S-NSSAI.

+NOTE 8: This release of the specification does not guarantee that the Ethernet network remains loop-free.
+Deployments need to be verified on an individual basis that loops in the Ethernet network are avoided.

+NOTE 9: This release of the specification does not guarantee that the Ethernet network properly and quickly reacts to topology changes.
+Deployments need to be verified on an individual basis how they react to topology changes.

 Different Frames exchanged on a PDU Session of Ethernet type may be served with different QoS over the 5GS.
 Thus, the SMF may provide to the UPF Ethernet Packet Filter Set and forwarding rule(s) based on the Ethernet frame structure and UE MAC address(es).
 The UPF detects and forwards Ethernet frames based on the Ethernet Packet Filter Set and forwarding rule(s) received from the SMF.
 This is further defined in clauses 5.7 and 5.8.2.